Project-Books/book-project/CONTRIBUTING.md

 3. Create a new branch off master with a descriptive branch name
 4. Submit a pull request to merge into master

-## Git commit messages

-- Use the present tense (e.g. "add converter", not "added converter")
+Use the present tense (e.g. "add converter", not "added converter") for git commit messages.